sndrtj/droombot/README.md

 ## Future plans

+1. Publish to PyPI
-1. Expose additional options, such as multiple images and model selection.
+2. Expose additional options, such as multiple images and model selection.
-2. Ability to run Stable Diffusion directly, with a separate worker class
+3. Ability to run Stable Diffusion directly, with a separate worker class
-3. Prompt translations, allowing users to use prompts in their own language.
+4. Prompt translations, allowing users to use prompts in their own language.